Uberspace/lab/source/guide_resilio.rst

 Update Resilio Sync
 ===================

 The webinterface will notify you when a new version of Resilio Sync is available.
+You can also periodically check the Changelog_.

 To install the update, download the latest binaries, extract them, and restart the service:

 ::